-- The Mayor’s Cup will encourage teams to Stay Outside Of The Premises (e.g. in vehicles) until scheduled game time.This allows people to leave the premises before entering and minimizes gathering.
+- The Mayor’s Cup will require teams to Stay Outside Of The Premises (e.g. in vehicles) until scheduled game time.This allows people to leave the premises before entering and minimizes gathering.

 - Players, Coaches, spectators and Mayor’s Cup Staff will be required to follow facility layout and traffic procedures.

 The Mayor’s Cup will add additional restroom facilities and have a staff member to clean and monitor the area for congestion.